michaeltroger/advent-of-code-2021-in-kotlin/README.md

 In this repository, michaeltroger is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+**Special: The solutions are printed via [GitHub Actions Workflow](https://github.com/michaeltroger/advent-of-code-2021-in-kotlin/actions/workflows/build.yml) to the command line and saved as artificat.**

 If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]